alexandre-hallaine/Rainfall/level1/walkthrough.md

 ebp            0xbffff738       0xbffff738
 [...]
 ```
+> You will often see me breaking before the `leave` instruction, this is because the `leave` instruction is equivalent to `mov %ebp, %esp` followed by `pop %ebp`.
+Futhermore the stack will be at the correct size at this point, which is not always the case before the `leave` instruction.
+Essentially I will always try to break before the `leave` instruction of the function I am trying to overflow, it may not always be the `main` function.

 By calculating the difference between `esp` and `ebp` we can see that the stack is allocated 88 bytes:
 ```